 DPA has led the effort to implement these centers nationwide, but we’re fighting against the fear and stigma around drug use.
 This is one solution we can’t afford to ignore.

 Recent increases in overdose deaths are driven by synthetic opioids like fentanyl, which is being introduced into the heroin supply.
 Most users don’t appear to be seeking fentanyl and are not aware that their drugs may contain fentanyl.

 Fentanyl checking strips, originally designed for urine drug tests, are now being used to test for the presence or absence of fentanyl.
 When people are aware of fentanyl in their drugs, they may choose not to use them, use more slowly, or use with others who have naloxone.

 Canada is going even further by opening “safe supply” programs that provide prescription opioids like hydromorphone for people at high risk of an overdose.
 Participants in these programs receive a fentanyl-free dose injected under medical supervision.
 This keeps them away from the adulterated street supply and greatly reduces their risk of an overdose.

 Telling teens to “Just Say No” to drugs doesn’t work.
-Unlike D.A.R.E and other abstinence-only programs, DPA’s drug education program is based in the philosophy of harm reduction.
-It is designed to foster open and honest conversations about drugs and drug-related risks like overdose among teens, educators and parents.
+Unlike D.A.R.E and other abstinence-only programs, DPA’s drug education program, Safety First, is based on the philosophy of harm reduction.
+It is designed to foster open and honest conversations about drugs and drug-related risks, like overdose, among teens, educators and parents.